PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

 $$
 TdS_R = \mu dN_R + dE_R.
 $$
 Therefore we can now calculate the difference in entropy.
+This directly leads to the weighting factor we have introduced above.